-In 1835 the family moved from Woodstock, Vermont to Enfield, NH at which time Zelinda and three of her siblings, Elias, Amanda, and Philo, were placed with the Shakers.
-Uriah, his wife and youngest child, Susan, settled on property at the head of Mascoma Lake and began to gather a small congregation of individuals who would ultimately identify themselves as Universalists.
+In 1835 the family moved from Woodstock, Vermont, to Enfield, New Hampshire, at which time Zelinda and three of her siblings, Elias, Amanda, and Philo, were placed with the Shakers.
+Uriah, his wife, and youngest child, Susan, settled on property at the head of Mascoma Lake and began to gather a small congregation of individuals who would ultimately identify themselves as Universalists.
 Zelinda’s sister Amanda and brother Philo left the Shakers as young adults, but Zelinda and her older brother, Elias, remained lifelong Shakers.

 She became an Office Deaconess in 1857.
-Her duties included serving as cook for Trustee’s office residents, and for Shaker and non-Shaker visitors travelling here for business or fellowship.
+Her duties included serving as cook for Trustee’s Office residents, and for Shaker and non-Shaker visitors traveling here for business or fellowship.
 Zelinda was also an accomplished tailoress.

-Between 1864 and 1899 she served alternately at the Trustees Offices of the Church and North Family.
-In both places she is identified in the public census as a seamstress.
+Between 1864 and 1899 she served alternately at the Trustees Offices of the Church and North families.
+In both places, she is identified in the public census as a seamstress.

 Zelinda’s biological sister Susan married an Enfield entrepreneur, James Willis Johnson.
 They lived in Enfield Center.
 James had many business dealings with the Shakers, and Susan brought relatives to visit the community.
 Zelinda’s niece wrote this description of a visit to the Enfield Shaker community:

 Zelinda’s Shaker family knew her not as a stiff ramrod but as a sweet Shaker sister, who for 60 years was universally loved and respected.

-Zelinda Smith died January 30, 1899 of pneumonia at the Shaker community in Enfield, New Hampshire.
-Her obituary was published in March 1899 issue of The Manifesto (p.
+Sister Zelinda E. Smith died January 30, 1899, of pneumonia at the Shaker community in Enfield, New Hampshire.
+A brief obituary was published in March 1899 issue of The Manifesto (p.
 43).
 She is buried in the Church Family Shaker Cemetery in Enfield.